common-workflow-language/common-workflow-language/v1.0/concepts.md

 A CWL input object document may similarly begin with `#!/usr/bin/env cwl-runner` and be marked as executable.
-In this case, the input object must include the field `cwl:tool` supplying a IRI to the default CWL document that should be executed using the fields of the input object as input parameters.
+In this case, the input object must include the field `cwl:tool` supplying an IRI to the default CWL document that should be executed using the fields of the input object as input parameters.